 How hard is it to recover deleted files from USB using cmd?

-Recovering deleted files from USB using CMD is very complicated, if not very hard task to do.
-But for those who are unaware of this fact, you can actually use Command Prompt to recover your deleted files from your USB Drive.
+Recovering deleted files from USB using CMD is very complicated, if not a very hard task to do.
+But for those who are unaware of this fact, you can use Command Prompt to recover your deleted files from your USB Drive.
 Although, relying solely on CMD to recover files from your USB is not a good idea, but you can try it when you are in absolute need of recovery.

 Follow the Detailed Steps to Recover Deleted Files from Your USB Drive by only using CMD:

 Step 1.
 To start with the recovery of your files from USB using CMD, you first need to plug in your USB Drive to your System.
 Do make sure if your USB Drive is detected by the System or not.
 You can also go to, "This PC" and look for your Drive to confirm that it's successfully connected to your System.